groupdocs-search/GroupDocs.Search-Products/content/search/net/document/txt.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for .NET](/search/net/) is a comprehensive library for searching and indexing text in documents.
-It supports over 70 file formats, such as PDF, Word, Excel, images, and ZIP files, enabling efficient processing of large amounts of information.
+       [GroupDocs.Search for .NET](/search/net/) is a powerful library designed for full-text search and indexing in documents.
+It supports over 70 file formats, including PDF, Word, Excel, images, and ZIP files, ensuring fast and accurate search results.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to search TXT document content using boolean logic"
+    title: "How to perform text search in TXT documents"
     content: |
-      [GroupDocs.Search](/search/net/) makes searching TXT document content straightforward.
-It provides Boolean logic search conditions to refine results in .NET applications.
+      [GroupDocs.Search](/search/net/) enables advanced content search operations in TXT documents, allowing refined search results in .NET applications.

-      1. Specify the folder to store the search index.
+      1. Set up the folder to store the search index.
       2. Choose the folder containing TXT files.
-      3. Provide additional options.
+      3. Configure additional search options.
-      4. Run the search and retrieve results.
+      4. Run the search and review results.

     code:
       platform: "net"